 - Add chopped chocolate and walnuts (image 4).
 Mix until it is well combined and evenly distributed.

-Lining the pan for blondies.
+Lining the pan

 I use a square pan, spray or butter it and line it with a strip of parchment paper almost as wide as the pan (image below).